-There’s a consumable (the info on the website), and you, as a consumer, are receiving it upon payment.
-This isn’t the best value-for-money product by any means, but you’re still receiving something in return for the payment.
+There’s a consumable (the info on the website), and you, as a consumer, receive it upon payment.
+This isn’t the best value-for-money product, but you’re still receiving something in return for the payment.

 Looking To Work From Home?

-Do you want to work from home and start your own profitable online business?
+Do you want to work from home and start a profitable online business?
 If you answered yes, you should look into our top recommended training instead.
 The coaching program revolves around affiliate marketing which is among our favorite business models.

 Can I get social media clients from another country?